lobis/root-environment/README.md

 ## Run

 The following commands will launch the container with SSH enabled and create and mount a _notebooks_ directory in order to have persistance.
 This is what I use to set up my working environment.
+We add the _--privileged_ flag in _docker run_ to allow remote debugging with GDB (https://github.com/lobis/root-environment/issues/1).

 ```powershell
 $workdir = "~\Documents\ROOT"